larryhastings/big/README.md

     agnostic about newlines.
 The previous version was, too;
     even though the documentation discussed triple-quoted
-    strings vs single-quoted strings, in reality it didn't care about newlines inside either kind of string.
-With the updated API, it's officially up to you whether or not you want to enforce "newlines aren't permitted in single-quoted strings."
+    strings vs single-quoted strings, in reality it didn't ever care about newlines.
+With the updated API, it's officially up to you to enforce any rules here (e.g. "newlines aren't permitted in
+    single-quoted strings.")

 * Breaking change: the `LineInfo` constructor has added a new `lines` positional parameter, in front of the existing positional parameters.
-This should be the `lines` iterator yielding this `LineInfo` object.
+This should be the `lines` iterator that yielded this `LineInfo` object.
   It's stored in the `lines` attribute.

-* New feature: `LineInfo` objects yielded by `lines` previously had many optional fields, which might or might not be added dynamicall.
+* New feature: `LineInfo` objects yielded by `lines` previously had many optional fields, which might or might not be added dynamically.
 Now all fields are pre-added.
-  (This is gentler to the CPython 3.13 runtime.)
+  (This works better with assumptions inside the CPython 3.13 runtime.)
   `LineInfo` objects now always have these attributes:
   * `lines`, which contains the base lines iterator.
   * `line`, which contains the original unmodified line.